msadowski/msadowski.github.io/_posts/2019-05-23-ydlidar-x2-review-ros-cartographer.md

 	<figcaption>YDLIDAR X4 (left) vs YDLIDAR X2 (right)</figcaption>
 </figure>

-Compared to X4 the X2 has a lower scanning range (8m compared to 10m) and slightly higher resolution (2% for X2 compared to 1% for X4).
+Compared to X4 the X2 has a lower scanning range (8m compared to 10m) and slightly lower resolution (2% for X2 compared to 1% for X4).
 The default scan rate of X2 7Hz, however it can be adjusted using PWM signal.

 What I especially like about the X2 is the upgraded interface box that is now enclosed in plastic and the data port is now a USB C port (there is still an extra micro USB port for power, which I didn't need to use so far).